kent-map/chirpy/_posts/2022-01-01-19c-frost-biography.md

 ---
 title: "Thomas Frost (1821-1908)"
-description: "Thomas Frost’s career traces a precarious Victorian life of journalism, Chartist politics, and literary pilgrimage across the Kent coast, woods, and marshes.
-Family ties to contraband routes and repeated summer visits shape his sense of place, feeding lost fiction and the Dickens-focused travel book In Kent With Charles Dickens.
-Later guidebook writing around Tunbridge Wells contrasts with financial insecurity and dependence on the Royal Literary Fund."
+description: "Writer and editor Thomas Frost was descended from Kentish smugglers.
+He was the aouthor of an early guide to Dickens Land, In Kent With Charles Dickens, and a guide to Tunbridge Wells.
+Towards the end of his life his finanical position became precarious, and he made several applications to the Royal Literary Fund."
 author: Professor Carolyn Oulton
 date: 2022-01-01
 categories: [ 19c ]